hakanonal/mastermind/docs/journal.md

         - Well I have implemented ther resume functionalty however the metrics are not in good shape.
 Since the program re-starts it does not remember the total and avarage win, loss and rewrard.
 It would be very convinient if I could log only mark of reward win and loose and other parameters would be calculated by wandb.
 So I could analyze them by runs easily.
         - Or I can read the metrics from the run.
 Nope!
         - Well it messes up all run logic so.
 I have discard my changes about this.

+- It is time to deploy it a server so that it can run un attended.
+    - Well I do not need to run this on a GPU enabled server.
+    - I have installed pyenv via the official github page. [here](https://github.com/pyenv/pyenv) and [here](https://github.com/pyenv/pyenv-installer)
+    - I have installed gcc via ```sudo apt-get install build-essential```
+    - Had to install dependecies first used [here](https://github.com/pyenv/pyenv/wiki/common-build-problems)
+    - Installed python 3.7.2 ```pyenv install 3.7.2```
+        - Takeing longer then expected...
+    - Created a virtual environment ```pyenv virtualenv 3.7.2 mastermind```